hertie-data-science-lab/ds01-infra/docs-user/advanced/multi-mig-training.md

 # Now torch.cuda.device_count() == 1, but each rank has its own MIG

 # Your training code here...
-# Use MPI for gradient synchronization instead of NCCL
+# Use MPI for gradient synchronisation instead of NCCL
 ```

 Launch with: